Breaking the Data Barrier in Learning Symbolic Computation: A Case Study on Variable Ordering Suggestion for Cylindrical Algebraic Decomposition: Introduction

 The proposed approach is to leverage the pre-training and fine-tuning paradigm to address the data scarcity problem for CAD ordering selection.
 More precisely, our main contribution in this work is three-fold: \begin{itemize} \item We propose several simple pre-training tasks intimately connected to CAD.
 By generating large random datasets for them, we pre-train Transformer models for these tasks to achieve reasonable performance. \item We design a pre-training \& fine-tuning framework to leverage the pre-trained models to help learning the variable ordering selection task.
-We explain our choices through intensive ablation analysis. \item We enhance a public four variables random dataset~\cite{DBLP:conf/casc/ChenJQYZ24} for CAD variable ordering selection (the new labelled data cost about 36 days to generate) and make the new dataset publicly available at \url{https://doi.org/10.57760/sciencedb.31989}.
-We conduct experiments on public random datasets for three and four variables as well as a real dataset originated from benchmarks for satisfiability modulo theory (SMT) solvers. \end{itemize}
+We explain our choices through intensive ablation analysis. \item We enhance a public four variables random dataset~\citep{DBLP:conf/casc/ChenJQYZ24} for CAD variable ordering selection (the new labelled data cost about 36 days to generate) and make the new dataset publicly available at

+We conduct experiments on public random datasets for three and four variables as well as a real dataset originated from benchmarks for satisfiability modulo theory (SMT) solvers.
+Employing the learned models to handle systems with more than four variables is also briefly discussed. \end{itemize}